Retail’s problems include sporting goods retailers

 The outdoor and sporting goods segment sees its share of shakeups that mirror what’s taking place in the retail industry as a whole.
 Large big box chains like Sports Authority have closed stores or closed shop altogether.
 Recently, we have seen behemoths

 Big box retail has long suffered through a period of decreasing same store sales as once loyal customers flock to other alternatives.
 Some of these alternatives are other brick and mortar stores, to be sure.
 But, in reality, it’s the explosion of online retail (read: Amazon) that’s overtaken the retail category.

 Sporting goods are kind of personal

 A key reason for buying sporting goods in store is that, for the core outdoor and sporting goods consumer, purchases are very personal.
 Bow hunters need to feel how a bow handles.
 A fisherman needs to feel the flex in a rod.
 An avid hiker would likely not purchase a boot without knowing how it feels being worn.
 This has allowed many of the outdoor and sporting goods retailers to be more or less insulated from online alternatives.

 Then there are the brands.
-Bass Pro Shops, Gander Mountain and REI focus more on outdoor activities like fishing, hunting a
+Bass Pro Shops, Gander Mountain (now Gander Outdoors) and REI focus more on outdoor activities like fishing, hunting a

 Little real differentiation

 While many outdoor and sporting goods stores have been successful in carving out their niche, it’s a niche carved out only by their product focus, not their brand focus.
 Closer examination reveals that there is little differentiation in this category beyond some of the pseudo-specialization of products.
 Simply put, the brands themselves do not differentiate one versus the other.
 Which means the brands do not provide a value to the consumer.
 So other values become more important such as location and cost.
 Not brand loyalty.